Come see if Lehigh’s beautiful campus and thriving community is the place for you to call home—for the next four years

 We welcome you to meet with professors by contacting them before your visit.
 Please view the Programs and Majors page for department information and the proper contact information.
 You may also browse the Course Catalog for specific class descriptions.

 Lehigh University will host an open house for high school juniors on Monday, February 20, 2017.

 Junior Open House is designed as an introductory look at Lehigh University for prospective students who are beginning their college search process.
 Junior Open House will allow prospective students and their families the opportunity to learn about Lehigh University’s academic opportunities presented by the associate deans of each college, student life, admissions and financial aid.
 Visitors will have the opportunity to tour campus and visit campus life offices.
-View more details and register >
+View more details >

 Lehigh University hosts an open house for high school seniors each fall.